 In summary, Right Action in Buddhism involves cultivating a moral and ethical framework that promotes the well-being of all beings and avoids causing harm, both in thought and action.

-The role of Right Action in Noble Eightfold Path
+The Role of Right Action in Noble Eightfold Path

 The Eightfold Path is often described as a wheel with eight spokes, with each spoke representing one aspect of the path that leads to the cessation of suffering.